LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/real-time-messaging-dashboard-beta-overview.md

 * **Average resolution time for the time period selected**
 * **CSAT**: the average CSAT of closed conversations in that skill that were closed in last 12 hours

+{: .notice}
-The Skills Section can be exported to a .CSV file.
+The Skills section can be exported to a .CSV file

 View up to 100 skills per page.
 The default is set at 25.
 In order to see the next or previous section of skills use the arrows to navigate.